 Coronavirus and Medical Cannabis

 In Germany, the first COVID-19-related clinical trials are based on a candidate developed for cancer immunology.
 Meanwhile, in France, researchers suggest that nicotine patches could protect people from the dangerous and life-threatening virus.
-Across the pond, Canadian scientists perhaps grasp something even more exciting.
+And Canadian scientists perhaps grasp something even more exciting.

 Research led by Canadian scientists stumbled upon a rather thrilling discovery involving certain strains of cannabis which allegedly may increase resistance to the coronavirus.
 If the research can be confirmed in the near future, it would appear that marijuana works similarly to nicotine.